I Analyzed 50 Top Players Settings. These 4 Changes Made the Biggest Difference

 External Settings

-- Disable unnecessary overlays that might cause lag
+• Disable unnecessary overlays that might introduce input lag

 Mobile-Specific Settings